-In addition, the Compensation Committee reviewed a Radford custom survey of 55 similarly sized public companies, including 13 out of 23 public peers, reflecting companies with market capitalizations between \$1.3 billion and \$16.0 billion (the "Custom Survey") as well as data from the Radford San Francisco Bay Area technology survey (the "Technology Survey").
+In addition, the Compensation Committee reviewed a Radford custom survey of 50 similarly sized public companies, including 13 out of 20 public peers, reflecting similarly-sized companies (the "Custom Survey") as well as data from the Radford San Francisco Bay Area technology survey (the "Technology Survey").

-In evaluating compensation decisions during FY22, the Compensation Committee referenced each of the Peer Group, Custom Survey and Technology Survey, focusing on the source most applicable to the position being evaluated.
+In evaluating compensation decisions during 2023, the Compensation Committee referenced each of the Peer Group, Custom Survey and Technology Survey, focusing on the source most applicable to the position being evaluated.